stanislawbartkowski/docker-db2/README.md

 Removing intermediate container 8c458c798a36

 ```
-After image is completed, remove the intermediate image.
+After the image is completed, remove the intermediate image.
 > docker image prune

 # Start the container